 Along with art forms and festivals, traditional costumes for the Khmer people are the quintessence of culture, because they are not only closely associated with the life of production and cultural activities but also the pride of the village.
 Nowadays, the integration of modern culture, especially the trend of foreign culture, is posing many difficulties and challenges in preserving and promoting the beauty of traditional costumes of ethnic minorities, including the Khmer people.

-Recently, students of a high school in Dong Nai province have caused a "storm" on the internet because of their yearbook photos in foreign costumes.
-In addition to the school environment, the trend of foreign clothing is becoming a trend among young people during their trips and recreational activities.
-Not long ago, photos of a group of Vietnamese tourists wearing traditional costumes from Tibet, Mongolia, Korea, etc. when checking in at domestic tourist destinations also received mixed opinions.
-This seems like nothing serious, but it is unintentionally fading the cultural identity of the Vietnamese people among a segment of young people.
+Recently, students of a high school in Dong Nai province have caused a "storm on the internet" because of their yearbook photos in foreign costumes.
+Outside of the school environment, the trend of foreign clothing is becoming a trend among young people during their trips and recreational activities.
+Not long ago, photos of a group of Vietnamese tourists wearing traditional costumes from countries such as Tibet, Mongolia, Korea, etc. when checking in at domestic tourist destinations also received mixed opinions.
+This seems like nothing big, but it is unintentionally fading the Vietnamese cultural identity among a segment of young people.

-For Khmer people, traditional costumes are often worn on important occasions such as festivals, weddings, etc. Not only is it a matter of dressing beautifully or keeping warm, Khmer costumes are also a harmonious combination of beliefs and religions, whether worn in everyday life or at festivals, they exude the beauty of modesty, solemnity and splendor.
+For Khmer people, traditional costumes are often worn on important occasions such as festivals, weddings, etc. It is not only a matter of dressing beautifully or keeping warm, Khmer costumes are also a harmonious combination of beliefs and religions, whether everyday or festival costumes, they exude the beauty of modesty, solemnity and splendor.

 However, wearing traditional costumes on festivals is becoming less and less common, replaced by a mix of foreign costumes due to the cultural "melting" of Khmer youth.
-During the 2024 flower offering festival at Xiem Can Pagoda (Vinh Trach Dong Commune, Bac Lieu City), many young people dressed in Dubai or Chinese costumes attending the ceremony created an offensive image in a festival rich in the cultural identity of the Khmer people.
+During the 2024 flower offering festival at Xiem Can Pagoda (Vinh Trach Dong Commune, Bac Lieu City), many young people dressed in Dubai or Chinese costumes attending the ceremony created an offensive image in a festival rich in Khmer cultural identity.

-SHT (Hamlet Giong Giua A, Vinh Trach Dong Commune) expressed: “Wearing foreign costumes is becoming a trend for many young Khmer people in daily life and festivals.
-This is truly a hidden danger that fades the love and pride of traditional culture, especially in the context of the strong influx of foreign culture like today.”
+SHT (Hamlet Giong Giua A, Commune Vinh Trach Dong) expressed: “Wearing foreign costumes is becoming a trend for many young Khmer people in daily life and festivals.
+This is truly a hidden danger that fades love and pride in traditional culture, especially in the context of the strong influx of foreign culture like today.”

 Khmer girls in traditional costumes perform.
 Photo: HT